Ficool

 "This is the final table," he said.
 "Here sit the highest authorities of Elaric.
 Be respectful."

-Then Reniel Introduces Lucian to them "Gentlemen, this is Lucian,my new subordinate and our newly invited guest."
+"Gentlemen, this is Lucian — my new subordinate and our newly invited guest."

-Then they all turned and looked at Lucian, one of them gave him subtle nod, eyes unreadable.
-Another barely glanced at him, and the other looked him over like one might examine a fly on their wine glass.
+They all turned and looked at him.
+One gave him a subtle nod, eyes unreadable.
+Another barely glanced at him, and the last looked him over like one might examine a fly on their wine glass.

-Lucian was already getting tensed up about it, wondering if he did or say anything wrong and Reniel noticed it and awkwardly smiled and said "This is the Grand General Sebathine Everheart, the protector of Elaric and the Noble next to him is the heir to the throne of Elaric, Crown prince Alaric Serathine and lastly, we have his Highness Prince Alistair Serathine, younger brother to the crown prince and Royal Duke of Claremont.
+"This is the Grand General Sebathine Everheart, the protector of Elaric.
+The noble next to him is the heir to the throne, Crown Prince Alaric Serathine.
+And lastly, we have His Highness Prince Alistair Serathine, younger brother to the crown prince and Royal Duke of Claremont."

-Lucian was dumbfounded, he was at the same table with the main leads of the novels, the distinguished suitors and obsessive lover of Reniel.
+Lucian was dumbfounded.
+He was at the same table with the main leads of the novel — the distinguished suitors and obsessive lovers of Reniel.

 Sebathine.
 Alaric.
 Alistair.

-"It's an honour to be in your midst my Lords" Lucian said bowing down again and then he looked up observing them carefully.
+"It's an honor to be in your midst, my Lords," Lucian said, bowing again before looking up and observing them carefully.

-The man seated in the center unmistakably Crown Prince Alaric didn't respond immediately.
+The man seated in the center — unmistakably Crown Prince Alaric — didn't respond immediately.
 He simply observed.
 His gaze was unreadable, dark eyes steady and sharp beneath the golden inlay of his circlet.
-He was dressed in white and obsidian robes, shoulders draped in a fur-trimmed cape that marked him as royalty but it wasn't the outfit that made him imposing.
-It was his presence.
+He wore white and obsidian robes, shoulders draped in a fur-trimmed cape that marked him as royalty.
+But it wasn't the outfit that made him imposing.
+It was his presence: silent, steady, dangerous.

-To Alaric's right, sat Alistair.
-The younger brother.
-Lucian had felt his gaze long before Reniel even introduced them.
-Alistair leaned back slightly, fingers tapping against his goblet in rhythm, studying Lucian with quiet curiosity, like one might examine a blade's edge before deciding if it should be sheathed… or used.
+To Alaric's right sat Alistair, the younger brother.
+Lucian had felt his gaze long before Reniel introduced them.
+Alistair leaned back slightly, fingers tapping against his goblet in rhythm, studying Lucian with quiet curiosity — like one might examine a blade's edge before deciding if it should be sheathed or used.

-And to the left was Sebastian.
-The Grand General.
-The only one who'd even nodded slightly during the introduction.
+And to the left was Sebathine, the Grand General.
+The only one who had nodded during the introduction.
 He gave nothing more than a grunt of acknowledgment, his hand resting near the hilt of the short ceremonial blade strapped to his belt.
-His dark bronze armor had been polished to a dull gleam, no flashy gemstones, no flair.
+His dark bronze armor had been polished to a dull gleam.
+No flashy gemstones, no flair.
 He didn't need it.

 Lucian remained standing for a heartbeat too long, unsure if they were done sizing him up.